 Of course when we record the reflectance spectrum from some surface, it is not just one wavelength that we are dealing with but a whole gamut of wavelengths across the visible spectrum, or other regions that we are interested in.
 And this is where we get into the concept of colour.

 The concept of colour can be a complex and subtle subject and is also highly subjective.
 For example, one person’s light blue could well be another person’s light blue-green or something else entirely.
 And think about all those shades and subtle hues available in DIY stores the next time you go shopping for a tin of paint.
-These days they all tend to have fancy marketing names that don’t really mean very much from a quanttitative perspective!
+These days they all tend to have fancy marketing names that don’t really mean very much from a quantitative perspective!

 So an agreed system of basic colour standards is extremely important and the use of different standards has been implemented over time depending on the application and the industry requiring it.